 Early Life at Leech Lake

 Just then, when the priest was talking at my best friend's funeral, I was thinking about my mother. . . .

 . . .
 When she was a little girl, about ten or twelve years old, my mother was living at Leech Lake.(1) She was an orphan.
 She was taken over.
-She was taken from near Onigum north-east of Walker, and was staying by Five-Mile-Point with some older Indian people who didn't have children.
+She was taken from near Onigum north-east of Walker, and was staying across the lake by Five-Mile Point with some older Indian people who didn't have children.
 They wanted her to stay with them and said they wanted to train her in the Indian way of life.

-They had a blanket marriage,(12) according to our Indian custom, and before long my older sister was born.
+They had a blanket marriage,(11) according to our Indian custom, and before long my older sister was born.
 We later called her Mary.
-A second child, Nah-gáh-nab, "Head-one-sitting-down," was born a year before me, but he was born too young and a cold got him.
+A second child, Nah-gáh-nab, "Head-one-sitting-down," was born a year or two before me, but he was born too young and a cold got him.

 "Well," they told me, "the summer-borns have a nerve in their body that telegraphs them.
 And that nerve that telegraphs in their body, a nerve on the knee or on the hand or in some joints of their hand, tells them that maybe this storm is coming.
 They know by studying their mind that there are going to be some changes in the weather.
 And they know that too by the action of the sun and the moon.
 They feel it."